datinglibre/datinglibre/README.md

                 | chelsea_blue@example.com | woman, long_term | man, long_term | London | 30  |
         ...

+[Have a look at the demo pull request](https://github.com/datinglibre/datinglibre/pull/9/files) where this has been done for some new categories and attributes.
-You will also need to update the following files with your new categories:
+Altogether, you will also need to update the following files with your new categories:

-- ProfileEditController.php
+- `ProfileEditController.php`
-- SearchIndexController.php
+- `SearchIndexController.php`
-- ProfileForm.php
+- `ProfileForm.php`
-- search/index.html.twig
+- `search/index.html.twig`
-- profile/edit.html.twig
+- `profile/edit.html.twig`
-- ProfileEditPage.php
+- `ProfileEditPage.php`
-- RequirementsForm.php
+- `RequirementsForm.php`
-- RequirementsFormType.php
+- `RequirementsFormType.php`

 ## Credits